crmauceri/SUNRGBD_COCO/README.md

 - Uses the cocoapi Mask tools to convert the segmentation masks from each SUNRGBD image's seg.mat file into RLE masks.
 The seg.mat file contains instance segmentation.
 - Manually cleans up the seglistall segmentation labels with some basic spell checking (seglistall.csv)

+Demo.ipynb contains a short example of loading the resulting json files with the cocoapi

 ## Prerequisites:

 1. Download all the [SUNRGBD](https://rgbd.cs.princeton.edu/) zip files from  including updated annotation files